ENCORE: Ensemble Learning using Convolution Neural Machine Translation for Automatic Program Repair: Introduction

 Recently, NMT models have been used for program synthesis~\cite{alexandru2016guided}, where a model is trained to ``translate'' specifications in English to source code.
 Other studies have been conducted to detect and repair small syntax~\cite{santos2017finding} and compilation~\cite{gupta2017deepfix} issues (e.g., missing parenthesis).
 While these models show promising results for fixing compilation issues, they only learn the syntax of the programming language (i.e., although the fixed program compiles and are syntactically correct, they often still contain runtime bugs).
 Additionally, DeepFix~\cite{gupta2017deepfix} showed the limitations of such approaches when repairing statements containing more than 15 characters.

 Existing work applying NMT to repair bugs generally uses the best model with the ``best parameters'' based on a validation set.
 Due to the diversity of bugs and fixes, such approaches struggle to cope with the complexity of program repair.
 The current state-of-the-art NMT approach, SequenceR~\cite{chen2018sequencer}, performs significantly worse on the Defects4J benchmark than most ~\gv techniques that use handcrafted rules to generate repairs.
 In addition, NMT-based program repair approaches struggle with representing the context of a bug.
 Although context is important for fixing bugs, there is not yet an effective approach for incorporating context to the DL models.
 Naively adding the bug context to the input of the models makes the input sequences very long.
 As a result, the models struggle to correctly capture meaningful information and such approaches can only fix short methods.
 For example, Tufano et al.~\cite{chen2018sequencer} focus on methods that contain fewer than 50 tokens.
 Further more, it is challenging to obtain meaningful context for millions of training instances since such training instances are partial code snippets that are not always compilable.
 As a result, previous work used a reduced training set of 35,578 instances~\cite{chen2018sequencer} while most NMT techniques in other domains need millions of training instances to perform well.
-For example, training sets for translation tasks contain between 2.8M and 35.5M pairs of sentences depending on the language~\cite{gehring2017convolutional}. \thibaud{added the point at the start.
-We might want to reduce the paragraph at some point.}
+For example, training sets for translation tasks contain between 2.8M and 35.5M pairs of sentences depending on the language~\cite{gehring2017convolutional}.

 In this paper, we propose a new G\&V technique called~\tool that leverages an \emph{ensemble} NMT architecture to generate patches.
 This new architecture consists of an ensemble of convolutional NMT models that have different levels of complexity and capture different information about the repair operations.
 Combining them allows ~\tool to learn different repair strategies that are used to fix different types of bugs.
 By ignoring the bug context while relying on a large training set, we significantly reduce the size of the input sequences, allowing us to fix bugs independently from the size of their context.